 In February 2016, the FASB issued ASU No. 2016-02 Leases (Topic 842).
 This guidance revises existing practice related to accounting for leases under Accounting Standards Codification Topic 840 Leases (ASC 840) for both lessees and lessors.
 Our leases principally relate to: (i) certain real estate, including that related to a number of administrative, distribution and manufacturing locations, and, beginning in May 2018, to our new headquarters building; (ii) certain machinery and equipment, including a corporate airplane and automobiles; and (iii) certain software.
 The new guidance in ASU No. 2016-02 requires lessees to recognize a right-of-use asset and a lease liability for virtually all leases (other than leases that meet the definition of a short-term lease).
 The lease liability will be equal to the present value of lease payments and the right-of-use asset will be based on the lease liability, subject to adjustment such as for initial direct costs.
 For income statement purposes, the new standard retains a dual model similar to ASC 840, requiring leases to be classified as either operating or finance.
 For lessees, operating leases will result in straight-line expense (similar to current accounting by lessees for operating leases under ASC 840) while finance leases will result in a front-loaded expense pattern (similar to current accounting by lessees for capital leases under ASC 840).
+In July 2018, the FASB issued ASU 2018-11, Leases (Topic 842) Targeted Improvements, which provides an additional transition method that allows entities to initially apply the new standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption without restating prior periods.
 The new standard will be effective for the first quarter of our fiscal year ending November 30, 2020.
-We have not yet determined the impact from adoption of this new accounting pronouncement on our financial statements.
+We intend to adopt the requirements of the new standard via a cumulative-effect adjustment without restating prior periods.
+We have not yet determined the impact from ad